-In the future, the Super Bolus can be programmed so it is offered as an option when the number of carbs to be eaten is larger than say 30 or 40 grams (a user selected quantity).
+In the future, the Super Bolus can be programmed so it is offered as an option when the number of carbs to be eaten is larger than say 30 or 40 grams (a user-selected quantity).
 A carb intake smaller than this would be unlikely to cause postmeal spiking.
-Offered as an option when larger amounts of carbohydrate are eaten, the user can select to use a Super Bolus for foods they know raise their postmeal reading.
+Offered as an option when larger amounts of carbohydrates are eaten, the user can select to use a Super Bolus for foods they know to raise their postmeal reading.

 One problem with using the Super Bolus is that another concept will need to replace IOB, which is based on separate basal and bolus delivery.
 Following a Super Bolus, the IOB will no longer carry the same meaning.

 Eventually, as carb databases are built into intelligent pumps, PDAs, and smartphones, the databases could also contain the glycemic indices for these foods.
 A Super Bolus could become automatic for more than a certain amount of that particular food.
 When foods with higher and lower glycemic indexes are combined, a super Bolus could be appropriately modified to match the combination.

 As pre and postmeal blood sugars are associated with food choices and carb quantities over time for an individual, an individualized Super Bolus, now called a Smart Bolus, could be created so that any food which affects their readings would be dealt with by specific basal and bolus insulin responses.
 Data collection allows the intelligent device to adapt the balance between basal and bolus insulin delivery appropriately.